markjulmar/GenMarkdown/README.md

         new InlineCode("InlineCode"), " object."
     },

+    new Header(2)
+    {
+        "Headers can have ",
+        Text.Bold("inline elements"),
+        " too."
+    },

     "Here's an image:",
-    new Image("Some alt text", "../media/image1.png", "A description"),
+    new Image("NuGet logo", "https://www.nuget.org/Content/gallery/img/logo-header.svg", "A description"),

     "And a link:",
     new Link("www.microsoft.com", "https://microsoft.com"),